 Slow Healing: a slow healer, as you may have guessed, recovers from damage at a much lower rate than is normal for a person of their Endurance rank.
 They heal as if their Endurance was -4 CS in rank, to a minimum Feeble (2), which may not be enough to make an immediate difference in combat, but will definitely increase one's time in the hospital after serious injury.

 Weakness: the unfortunate character that is inherently weak finds that he or she has much less Health than would otherwise be indicated.
-Though weakness counts as two quirks (grants two points), it reduces the sum of their Fighting, Agility, Strength, and Endurance scores by twenty percent, making them much more likely to face unconsciousness and potential death in the midst of combat (super human or otherwise).
+Weakness counts as two quirks (grants two points), and reduces the sum of one's Fighting, Agility, Strength, and Endurance scores by twenty percent, making them much more likely to face unconsciousness and potential death in the midst of combat (super-human or otherwise).

 Mental Quirks (beneficial)

 3-D Sense: possession of a 3-D sense indicates a character has the ability to think in more than two dimensions.
-This comes in handy when handing situations such as aerial combat, or in any other condition where threats may come from any of the three standard axes.
-A 3-D sense can also benefit characters who deal with even higher dimensions as well (even if this doesn't apply very often).
+This comes in handy when handling situations such as aerial combat, or in any other condition where threats may come from any of the three standard axes.
+A 3-D sense can also benefit characters who deal with even higher dimensions as well, even if this doesn't apply very often.

 Fortitude: fortitude is indicative of a character who has an abnormally high Mental Health score.
 They may calculate that statistic as if their Psyche rank was +1 CS higher than normal.
-Fortitude is especially handy for those characters who regularly engage in psionic combat, particularly if said characters already have a rather high Psyche score to begin with.
+Fortitude is especially handy for those characters who regularly engage in psionic combat, especially if said characters already have a particularly high Psyche score to begin with.

 High Stress Threshold: no matter how weird or dangerous or frustrating the situation is, a character with the high stress threshold quirk manages to easily keep their cool.
 He or she should receive a +2 CS bonus on any FEAT required of them to stay calm in the face of adversity, even if their life or the life of someone they care about is on the line.